ksnt/HiroshimaEngineersHackathon/README.md

 Date: June 15 2019 - June 16 2019

-Dash app and others will be added.
+Dash by Plotly app and others will be added.